Skip to main content

 Beyond the classroom

 Campus life bleeds into the mountains here.
 The Y Mountain Trail — the hike to the giant white Y above campus — is the single most iconic thing a BYU student can do in their first week, and our guide covers the trailhead, the switchbacks, and when to go.
 For everything else within reach of campus, start with free things to do in Provo and our best study spots in Provo & Orem.
+Hosting visitors for a game, graduation, or the MTC?
+Point them at where to stay in Provo — the zone they pick shapes the whole weekend.

 The bottom line